 The best FREE Amazon Fire apps for toddlers and preschoolers

 We absolutely love our Amazon Fire tablets for family travel.
 In fact, we’ve acquired a full “family set” over the years!
 Carrying our tablets lightens our load by cutting out some of the other entertainment (and edutainment) options we might otherwise bring, and you all know we prefer to pack light.
 For our family, our Amazon Fire tablets are the tickets to smooth long-haul flights and handling unexpected delays with our preschoolers.
+They were a total lifesaver during our cross-country road trip – check out our tips for keeping the whole family happy in the car!
 We generally limit their use at home, so the kids are always excited to be on a plane for 15 hours when they know that we’ll let them use apps and watch movies for 8 of those hours.
 We found that they really started to enjoy their Fires independently around age 2.5, though they’re useful for reading together even earlier.
 Our kids each have the Kidz Gear wired headphones, which have a volume limiter and come in great colors; they’re so comfortable, that sometimes we borrow them too!

 There are a few reasons we chose Amazon’s family of tablets rather than some of their competitors:

 - Rugged construction: These things are built so solidly that I don’t worry about handing them over to a toddler.